Isaac Clarke: Dead Space 2

-Three years after the events of the first Dead Space, Isaac is a patient in a mental hospital aboard the Sprawl, a space station in orbit around what is left of Titan after being mined by humanity.
+Three years after the events of the first Dead Space, Isaac is a patient in a mental hospital on the Sprawl, a space station in orbit around what is left of Titan after being mined by humanity.
 His shuttle, along with the Ishimura, had been recovered by EarthGov and taken to the Sprawl.
-Along with another survivor, Nolan Stross (the protagonist of Dead Space: Aftermath), they soon learn that they both had alien codes implanted in their brains by their respective contacts with the Markers, and the Sprawl Director, Hans Tiedemann, under direction from EarthGov, has used this information to construct a Marker aboard the Sprawl, which instigates a Necromorph infestation to occur.
+Along with another survivor, Nolan Stross (the protagonist of Dead Space: Aftermath), they soon learn that they both had alien codes implanted in their brains by their respective contacts with the Markers, and the Sprawl Director, Hans Tiedemann, under direction from EarthGov, has used this information to construct a Marker aboard the Sprawl, which instigates a Necromorph infestation.

-Stross is eventually overcome by dementia, which forces Clarke to kill him, but not before learning where Tiedemann's Marker can be found.
+Stross is eventually overcome by dementia, forcing Clarke to kill him, but not before learning where Tiedemann's Marker can be found.
 His hallucinations of Nicole continue, and she further instructs him on how to progress and find the Marker.
 Clarke eventually defeats Tiedemann and makes contact with the Marker.
 The Marker mentally tries to have Clarke complete Convergence by linking with his mind, but Clarke fights back to remove the Marker's imprints within his mind.
-The Marker goes dead, and Clarke escapes with the help of Ellie Langford, a pilot that aided his fight, before the Sprawl explodes.
+The Marker goes dead, and Clarke escapes with the help of Ellie Langford, a pilot who aided his fight, before the Sprawl explodes.